mlsmall/Manging-Employee-Vacation-Requests/README.md

         return employees[employee_id]
     raise ValueError(f"Employee not found with ID: {employee_id}")
 ```
 The ```get_employee``` helper function retrieves employee information by their ID.
-If the employee ID exists in the employees dictionary, it returns the corresponding data.
+If the employee ID exists in the employees' dictionary, it returns the corresponding data.
 Otherwise, it raises a ValueError.

 ```